 Megnaa Mehtta is an environmental anthropologist with an interest in the political economy of values, emotions and ideas of well-being and how they relate to debates in global conservation and political ecology.
 Her research explores how ethics, economics, mythologies and desires co-constitute peoples’ relationship to the landscapes in which they live and work.
 She received her PhD in Social Anthropology from the London School of Economics and Political Science in January 2020.
-Her doctoral research, based on long-term ethnographic fieldwork in the Sundarbans forests of India, interrogated what it means to conserve life for those living alongside a submerging global conservation hotspot.

 Alongside her academic writing, Megnaa mediates between a wide range of environmental stakeholders, including Delhi and Kolkata-based lawyers, activists, filmmakers and conservationists with the hope to contribute to conversations and initiatives at the intersection of law, civil society and anthropology that work toward more convivial forms of conservation.
 This is part of her longer-term interest in the intellectual potential of anthropology, both through its methodology of long-term participant observation and the concepts it generates, to co-create alternatives to the current political, ecological and economic impasse and renew ways of caring for our environmental (and other) commons.

-From August 2020 to January 2021 she will be a visiting fellow at the International Centre for Advanced Studies: Metamorphoses of the Political (ICAS:MP) in New Delhi.
+From July 2022 to January 2023 she will be a visiting fellow at the International Centre for Advanced Studies: Metamorphoses of the Political (ICAS:MP) in New Delhi.
 Previously she has worked on issues of alternative politics in Buenos Aires, Argentina and Udaipur, Rajasthan.
 A semester at the University of Cape Town, South Africa, during her undergraduate years at Yale University, played a seminal role in shaping her as an anthropologist.

 Research interests: political ecology; conservation; environmental commons; forest governance; anthropology of emotions & ethics; landscapes of fear; monsoons; mythology; ritual; notions of sufficiency and consumption; women’s (re)productive labour; global supply chains; rights-activism; migration; ecological refugees; illegality; enchantment.